Together with the N-Print Initiative, INI developed a new indicator that describes the potential loss of reactive nitrogen to the environment.

 For different countries and regions of the world this loss is shown as a result of the production and consumption of food and the use of energy (e.g. for electricity production, industry and transport), and is expressed as the reactive nitrogen loss per capita per year.
 For this loss no distinction is made between losses to air, soil and water.
 This loss is a measure of potential reactive nitrogen pollution; the actual pollution depends on environmental factors and the extent to which the waste flows at production and consumption of food and energy are being reused.
 The picture below shows the losses for different continent of the world and the world as a whole.

 This indicator is listed as a new indicator under the Convention on Biological Diversity Aichi Biodiversity Target 8 on Pollution.
-Look at this site for more information about this indicator (and also the other biodiversity indicators under the CBD)
+Look at the site of the Biodiversity Indicator Partnership (BIP; of which INI is a member) for more information about this indicator (and also the other biodiversity indicators under the CBD).